How Geno Smith’s rare season could complicate things for the Seahawks

 But still … the Seahawks are 7-7 and losers of four of their past five.
 There also were costly fumbles by Geno vs. the Bucs and Raiders (the latter of which was a miscommunication between him and running back Kenneth Walker III), not to mention the pick-six vs. the 49ers on Thursday that was called back due to a very questionable roughing-the-passer penalty.

-And more than anything, Smith’s career track record is a couple yards short of a first down, which has to spark skepticism about whether, at 32, he can produce more seasons like this one.
+And more than anything, Smith’s career track record is a couple of yards short of a first down, which has to spark skepticism about whether, at 32, he can produce more seasons like this one.
 Which brings us to these next three games.

 Two things few expected to happen this year were 1) Smith playing like an All-Pro QB; and 2) The Broncos (4-10), who traded next year’s first-round draft pick to Seattle, being this bad.

 So suddenly the Seahawks are in a quandary: Do they bring back a quarterback who is likely to command upward of $30 million a year based on one standout season?
 Or do they draft a QB such as Bryce Young, Will Levis or C.J.
-Stroud — all of which have been projected as top-five picks — if they have the chance to grab one?
+Stroud — who have all been projected as top-five picks — if they have the chance to grab one?

-Anyone who follows the game knows there is a huge difference between a highly-touted college quarterback and a productive NFL QB.
+Anyone who follows the game knows there is a huge difference between a highly touted college quarterback and a productive NFL QB.
 A lot of high first-round signal callers disappoint (see: Zach Wilson, Mitch Trubisky and Baker Mayfield in just the past five years), so betting on a youngster when you could sign a veteran is risky.

 At the same time, inking Smith to a long-term deal when you’re unsure if 2022 was simply the season of his life is equally perilous.
 A) He might perform well short of expectations, and B) he’d eat up a ton of salary-cap room.

-When you look at the teams that make deep playoff runs, they’re often replete with young talent that haven’t signed their second contracts (the Super Bowl-winning Seahawks and Chiefs being among them).
-In short: If Geno comes out over these next three games and plays like one of the game’s elite while leading Seattle to an improbable playoff berth, the Seahawks may have no choice but to lock him up long term.
-However, if he is simply average and they post a losing record while falling short of the postseason, they may opt to save money and turn to a promising rookie if they can snatch one.
+When you look at the teams that make deep playoff runs, they’re often replete with young talent who haven’t signed their second contracts (the Super Bowl-winning Seahawks and Chiefs being among them).
+In short: If Geno comes out over these next three games and plays like one of the game’s elite while leading Seattle to an improbable playoff berth, the Seahawks might have no choice but to lock him up long term.
+However, if he is simply average and they post a losing record while falling short of the postseason, they might opt to save money and turn to a promising rookie if they can snatch one.

 Former agent and salary-cap guru Joel Corry has brought up the idea that the Seahawks might use the franchise tag on Smith and still draft a QB, thereby paying Geno around $30 million while giving themselves some flexibility moving forward.
 This could happen, especially considering that Smith would almost certainly agree to the terms considering that one-year deal would more than double his career earnings.